mutagen-io/mutagen/examples/tunnels/data-science/README.md

 mutagen tunnel create --name=data-science-tunnel > containers/tunnel/tunnel.tunn
 ```

-Next, start the Mutagen sessions for this project that will communicate over the
+Next, start the Mutagen synchronization and forwarding sessions for this project
-tunnel:
+that will communicate over the tunnel:

 ```
 mutagen project start